RyzenDew/zelda3/README.md

 `cd tables`

-Run `python3 extract_resources.py` to extract resources from the ROM into a more human readable format.
+Run `python extract_resources.py` to extract resources from the ROM into a more human readable format.

-Run `python3 compile_resources.py` to create a file called `zelda3_assets.dat` that gets loaded by the executable.
+Run `python compile_resources.py` to create a file called `zelda3_assets.dat` that gets loaded by the executable.

 In case you're planning to move the .exe to a different folder, please include `zelda3_assets.dat`.